biozal/react-svelte-mod-fed-poc/readme.md

 1. Clone the repository
 2. Run `npm install` in the src/react-app directory
-3. Run `npm build` in the src/react-app directory
+3. Run `npm run build` in the src/react-app directory
 4. Run `npm install` in the src/svelte-app directory
-5. Run 'npm run dev' in the src/svelte-app directory
+5. Run `npm run dev` in the src/svelte-app directory

 ## Information